dell/csm-docs/content/docs/getting-started/helmmodules/observability/installer.md

 -->

 The Container Storage Modules (CSM) for Observability installer bootstraps Helm to create a more simplified and robust deployment option that does the following:
-- Verifies CSM for Observability is not yet installed
+- Checking if Container Storage Modules for Observability is installed
-- Verifies the Kubernetes/Openshift versions are supported
-- Verifies the Helm version is supported
+- Verifying Kubernetes/OpenShift and Helm versions
-- Adds the Dell Helm chart repository
+- Adding and refreshing the Dell Helm chart repository
-- Refreshes the Helm chart repositories to download any recent changes
-- Creates the CSM namespace (if not already created)
-- Copies the secrets from the CSI driver namespaces into the CSM namespace (if not already copied)
+- Creating the CSM namespace and copying secrets
-- Installs the CertManager CRDs (if not already installed)
-- Installs the CSM for Observability Helm chart
+- Installing CertManager CRDs and the Container Storage Modules Helm chart
-- Waits for the CSM for Observability pods to become ready
+- Waiting for CSM pods to be ready

-If the Authorization module is enabled for the CSI drivers installed in the same Kubernetes cluster, the installer will perform the current steps to enable CSM for Observability to use the same Authorization instance:
+If the Authorization module is enabled for the CSI drivers installed in the same Kubernetes cluster, the installer will perform the current steps to enable Container Storage Modules Observability to use the same Authorization instance:
 - Verifies the `karavictl` binary is available.
 - Verifies the appropriate Secrets and ConfigMap exist in the CSI driver namespace.
-- Updates the CSM for Observability deployment to use the existing Authorization instance if not already enabled during the initial installation of CSM for Observability.
+- Updates the Container Storage Modules Observability deployment to use the existing Authorization instance if not already enabled during the initial installation of Container Storage Modules Observability.

 ## Prerequisites